-Interested in expanding your team outside of the US as well?
-Pilot specializes in managing international payroll, benefits, and compliance for US-based companies, in one secure platform.
+Would you like to expand your team outside of the US as well?
+Pilot manages international payroll, benefits, and compliance for US-based companies, in our secure, cloud-based platform.
 Our team of HR and payroll experts is happy to guide you through any questions ✨

 To learn more about Pilot, request a demo with one of our experts.